An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Results

 \item A conditional noise model, denoted \textbf{CON}, where we employ additive OU noise for negative SST anomaly, $T_e<0$, and then allow for more intense WWBS modeled by adding CAM noise for $T_e>0$. \end{enumerate}

-Note that in \textbf{CON}, the noise is state-dependent, and can therefore be considered multiplicative noise, even if its amplitude is not proportional to the temperature as in \textbf{OU}.\\
+Note that in \textbf{CON}, the noise is state-dependent, and can therefore be considered multiplicative noise, even if its amplitude is not proportional to the temperature as in \textbf{OU}.

-Figure~\ref{fig:NOAA} shows the NINO3 index from 1871 until 2023 from the NOAA data set \citep{NOAA-NINO3-2003} where we subtracted the seasonal cycle and employed a moving average over a 4-month window.
-The focus of this work is large El Niño events, which we define to be those events with an NINO3 index larger than 1.5 °C. We expect such large events to be preceded by strong WWBs, consistent with the large El Niño events of 1997 and 2015 (marked by vertical gray lines in Figure~\ref{fig:NOAA}), which were accompanied by particularly strong WWBs \citep{PuyEtAl19}.\\
+Figure~\ref{fig:obs}b shows the NINO3 index from 1870 until 2026 from the NOAA data set \citep{Rayner-Parker-Horton-et-al-2003:global}, where we subtracted the seasonal cycle and employed a moving average over a 4-month window.
+The focus of this work is large El Niño events, which we define to be those events with an NINO3 index larger than 1.5 °C. We expect such large events to be preceded by strong WWBs, consistent with observed large El Niño events such as those of 1997 and 2015 (marked by vertical gray lines in Figure~\ref{fig:obs}b), which were accompanied by multiple strong WWBs \citep{Puy-Vialard-Lengaigne-et-al-2019:influence}.

+To illustrate to what degree the conditional noise model (CON) generates forcing signals that are more consistent with the observed WWB time series as shown in Figure~\ref{fig:obs}a, we show in Figure~\ref{fig:Vialard_CON} a random realization of the CON model and of the multiplicative Gaussian noise model with $\xi_T=\sigma_T(1+B{\rm{max}}(T_e,0)) \zeta_t + T_e^2 + cT_e^3$ with Gaussian noise $\zeta_t$ that is used in \cite{Vialard-Jin-McPhaden-et-al-2025:el}, representing a commonly used choice in RO models.
+The raw additive CON noise $\xi$ nicely produces sporadic bursts that are clearly separated from a noisy background.
+In contrast, the large amplitude signals supported by the multiplicative Gaussian noise model are less pronounced.

-Our aim is to reproduce the statistical behaviour, as well as additional observed signatures associated with extreme El Ni\~no events.
-Each of our three noise models is calibrated to reproduce the empirical histogram of the observed NINO3 time series, its power spectrum, and its variance and skewness, all based on the 153-year-long period from 1871 until 2023 (i.e., 1,836 months).
+Our aim is to reproduce the statistical behaviour of both WWBs and the resulting observed signatures of ENSO, including those associated with extreme El Ni\~no events.
+Each of our three noise models is calibrated to reproduce the empirical histogram of the observed NINO3 time series, its power spectrum, and its variance and skewness, all based on the 153-year-long period from 1870 until 2026 (i.e., 1,872 months).
 We summarize the model parameters in Table~\ref{tab:para}.
-For the conditional noise, we employ a window of three months to determine the persistence of an SST anomaly.
+For the conditional noise (CON), we examine the three month average of the SST to determine the persistence of a positive or negative SST anomaly, based on which the noise is switched between OU and CAM.
 For computational ease, in the RO model \eqref{eq:Te0}--\eqref{eq:hw0} the average over the past three months is calculated as the average over the last three monthly snapshots, rather than as an average over all time steps occurring during the past three months.
-To match the empirical histogram for the conditional noise model (\textbf{CON}), we find we need to use the nonlinear SST response \eqref{eq:gamma}, which in effect shifts the histograms to higher values of the SST, enhancing its asymmetry.\\
+To match the empirical histogram for the conditional noise model (\textbf{CON}), we find we need to use the nonlinear SST response \eqref{eq:gamma}, which in effect shifts the histograms to higher values of the SST, enhancing its asymmetry.